Ivanoe Bonomi: Fall of Fascism and second and third terms as prime minister

 The main issues facing the new government were the prosecution of the war until the liberation of Italy from German occupation, as well as the practical implementation of various compromises that had been previously agreed on in principle.
-As Prime Minister, Bonomi formally recognized the partisan forces operating in the North as part of the war effort, and organized them under a unified command led by Army general Raffaele Cadorna Jr., who was parachuted in the occupied areas.
+As prime minister, Bonomi formally recognized the partisan forces operating in the North as part of the war effort, and organized them under a unified command led by Army general Raffaele Cadorna Jr., who was parachuted in the occupied areas.
 He also approved a decree which provided for the election of a Constituent Assembly after the end of the conflict.
-Continuing disputes on royal prerogatives and on the extent of purges of Fascist sympathisers within the state bureaucracy, however, led him to resign on November 25.
-The ensuing government crisis, which saw both Carlo Sforza (who was vetoed by the British over his republican sympathies) and Meuccio Reuini being considered as potential Prime Ministers, was solved with the re-appointment of Bonomi, who offered the position of deputy prime minister to the Christian Democracy and the Communist Party.
-The Socialist and Action parties chose not to take part in the new cabinet.
+Continuing disputes on royal prerogatives and on the extent of purges of Fascist sympathisers within the state bureaucracy, however, led him to resign on 25 November.
+The ensuing government crisis, which saw both Carlo Sforza (who was vetoed by the British over his republican sympathies) and Meuccio Reuini being considered as potential prime ministers, was solved with the re-appointment of Bonomi, who offered the position of deputy prime minister to the Christian Democracy and the Communist Party.
+The Socialist and Action parties chose not to take part in the new cabinet of the third Bonomi government.

 In the last months of war he recognized the authority of the CLNAI (a subsidiary organ of the CLN operating in Northern Italy) in case of a general insurrection, and approved decrees concerning the establishment of a provisional legislative body and the organization of a future referendum on the form of government and general elections for the Constituent Assembly.
 He also passed reforms in social security, increasing payments to people with lower pensions.

 With the end of the war in Europe Bonomi started facing more frequent criticism over his personality and actions in the pre-Fascist era, particularly from politicians who had been living underground in the occupied areas and were close to the partisan movement.
 Therefore, he resigned on 21 June 1945.

-After his successor Ferruccio Parri resigned in December 1945 Liberals tried to propose Bonomi as Prime Minister, and then again the following year as a Minister in Alcide De Gasperi's cabinet, but unsuccessfully.
+After his successor Ferruccio Parri resigned in December 1945 Liberals tried to propose Bonomi as prime minister, and then again the following year as a Minister in Alcide De Gasperi's cabinet, but unsuccessfully.

 Later life

 In June 1946 he was elected to the Constituent Assembly in the list of the National Democratic Union, an alliance between the Liberal Party and the Labour Democratic Party.
 He chaired the Assembly's Treaties Committee.
 He also attended the preliminary conference for the adoption of the peace treaty with the Allies, in Paris, as a member of the Italian delegation.

 In 1948 he became a member by right of the Italian Senate.
 He was elected as its president, the first after the establishment of the Republic, and served in that position until his death.
-He joined the newly-established Italian Socialist Workers' Party (later known as the Italian Democratic Socialist Party), where he held the honorary position of president.
+He joined the newly established Italian Socialist Workers' Party (later known as the Italian Democratic Socialist Party), where he held the honorary position of president.

 He died on 20 April 1951 in Palazzo Giustiniani, Rome, the official residence of the President of the Senate, aged 77.